Vidyut050104/Categorial_Sales_Analysis/README.md

 # Categorial_Sales_Analysis

-➼ During my trainig program at FINLATICS , I consolidated and visualized sales, customer, and product data, which resulted in a 20% increase in sales and identifying areas that need improvement through data-driven promotional strategies.
+➼ During my training program at FINLATICS, I consolidated and visualized sales, customer, and product data, which resulted in a 20% increase in sales and identified areas that need improvement through data-driven promotional strategies.

 ➼ By analyzing customer behavior and purchase patterns, I identified key segments and optimized marketing efforts, leading to a 15% improvement in customer retention rates.
 Additionally, the interactive dashboards provided real-time product analysis and also employee data analysis which helped understand employee efficiency, enhancing overall supply chain efficiency.